outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 The checkout command is used to copy files from the history or the index to the working directory, and to optionally switch branches.

 When a commit given, it updates both the working directory and the index from the history.
 For example, `git checkout HEAD~ foo.c` copies 'foo.c' from the 'HEAD~' commit (the parent of the current commit) to the working directory, and also stages it.
-If no commit name is given, files are copied from the stage to working tree, without any involvement of the history part.
+If no commit name is given, files are copied from the stage to working directory, without any involvement of the history part.

 Whichever mode is invoked, that the history is left untouched.

 ![Git Architecure]({{ site.baseurl }}/assets/git13.svg)

-When a filename is not given but the reference is a branch, HEAD is linked to that branch (that is, we _switch_ to that branch), and then the index and working tree are set to match that branch.
+When a filename is not given but the reference is a branch, HEAD is linked to that branch (that is, we _switch_ to that branch), and then the index and working directory are set to match that branch.
 Any file that exists in commit 'a47c3' is copied; any file that exists in commit 'ed489' but not in the new one is deleted; and any file that exists in neither is ignored.

 ![Git Architecure]({{ site.baseurl }}/assets/git14.svg)